Guide for Author

 ■Review Articles

 Review Articles present novel or unique overviews of recent or important developments in the field.
 They must be insightful and address the question(s) of interest using appropriate and fully presented evidence; exhaustive general summaries will not be published.
 Review Articles can explore several topics of importance in a broader subject area.
-They are commissioned by the Editor-in-Chief, and the journal welcomes proposals from interested authors.
+They are commissioned by the Editor in Chief, and the journal welcomes proposals from interested authors.

 ■Study Protocols